michalkmet/xp-count-consonants/NOTES.md

 Story 5: When user pass string of length 2, both consonant ✅ UAT5.1 - When user pass 'kp', it should return 2
 ✅ UAT5.2 - When user pass 'cc', it should return 2

+Story 6: When user pass string of length 2, one consonant, one not 🚧 UAT6.1 - When user pass 'k0', it should return 1 UAT6.2 - When user pass 'ca', it should return 1 UAT6.3 - When user pass ' r', it should return 1
+UAT6.4 - When user pass '9q', it should return 1